Kinesiology for Teens.

 It can be overwhelming if they don’t know what path to take after school or have too many opinions from others, making them feel pressured and not in control.
 They may struggle to find their new sense of identity outside of school where at school they were known as a ‘student’, expected to conform, told what to do and told how to act.
 Now, leaving school, they are required to think for themselves, take initiative and ‘act’ as an ‘adult’ which can feel unfamiliar, confusing and daunting.
 They may also feel pressured to live up to society’s expectations, struggle to make their own decisions and navigate their own path whilst trying to find a sense of stability, sense of direction and sense of belonging.
 The same can be said for someone making the transition from University to full time work, choosing to live independently or retiring from a competitive sport or hobby.

-How can Kinesiology can help?
+How can Kinesiology can help your teen?

 In a session, we focus on their